Voting Process

 There will be several phases of implementation:

-• October 13-24, 2025: Members will vote on Bylaw changes.
+• October 13-24, 2025: Members will vote on Bylaws changes.

-• 2026 Election Cyle: The Member Leadership Advisory Council will be created, and there will be expanded Board eligibility.
+• 2026 Election Cycle: The Member Leadership Advisory Council will be created, and there will be expanded Board eligibility.
 Starting with the call for nominations, the updated candidate evaluation process, and “for/against” voting will be incorporated, along with the International Liaison role.

 • 2027: The Board will select a Chair for the first time, separating the roles of President and Chair, as recommended.